Future faculty and librarians

 QS World University Rankings

-The 2013 QS World University Rankings by Subject also recognize UVic’s leadership in a broad mix of academic fields.
-UVic is identified in the top 200 institutions globally for research in five QS subject areas: earth and marine sciences, geography, law, philosophy and English language and literature.
+The 2014 QS World University Rankings by Subject also recognize UVic's leadership in a broad mix of academic fields.
+UVic is identified in the top 200 institutions globally for research in six QS subject areas: English language and literature, earth and marine sciences, geography, law, physics and astronomy, and psychology.

 Globe and Mail

 In the 2013 Globe and Mail's "Canadian University Report" on undergraduate student satisfaction with their university experience, students ranked the University of Victoria highly for its facilities, commitment to sustainability, campus atmosphere and libraries.

 The university received an overall B+ for student satisfaction.
 UVic received an A for its buildings and facilities; an A- for libraries, environmental commitment, campus atmosphere and city satisfaction; and a B+ for quality of teaching and learning, class size, student/faculty interaction, recreation and athletics, information technology, career preparation, co-op/internships and reputation with employers.

 For more information visit the report on the Globe and Mail website.